wp-plugins/grooveshark/readme.txt

 To enable music comments, go to Grooveshark Settings (under the settings tab in admin navigation for Wordpress 2.8 and later) and click the Enable button next to the "Allow Music Comments" option.
 Once you have enabled music comments, you can customize how visitors can add music to their comments.
 You can decide whether they can embed Grooveshark Widgets or links to music on Grooveshark.
 You can also set widget width and height for comment-embedded Grooveshark widgets.
 For links to songs on Grooveshark, you can customize the introductory phrase for the link and the playlist name that will show on the link.
 You can choose from 20 widget color schemes to have the Grooveshark Widgets blend perfectly into your blog.
 Finally, you can set a limit on how many songs visitors can embed into their comments.

 Note that your Wordpress template must support comments or have comments enabled for your visitors to use music comments.
+Also note that your blog visitors may not link to playlists, as this would require login information (and you don't want to have someone else's playlists mixed with your playlists on Grooveshark).

 = How can I add a Grooveshark Widget to my Wordpress sidebar or dashboard? =